 Step 1.
 A student indicates intention to take the CS Ph.D.
-Qualifying Exam by choosing two research interest areas from the following list: algorithms, education, graphics, high-performance computing, and networks.
+Qualifying Exam by choosing two research interest areas from the following list: algorithms, education, high-performance computing, human-centered robotics, image processing, machine learning, and networks.
 This list is subject to change, depending on the current faculty research profile.
-Students must inform the EECS Graduate Director of their intention to take the exam no later than the first class day of the semester.
+Students must inform the EECS Graduate Committee Chair of their intention to take the exam no later than the first class day of the semester.

 Step 2.
-The Graduate Director creates an exam committee of (at least) four appropriate faculty.
+The Graduate Committee Chair creates an exam committee of (at least) four appropriate faculty.
 The exam committee assigns the student deliverables for both research areas chosen.
 The deliverables will be some combination from the following list: